-- 1. The stadium shall be completely enclosed and covered.
+- The stadium shall be completely enclosed and covered.
 Lighting, heating and ventilation shall be provided to give satisfactory conditions for competition. - 2.
 The Field of Play should include an oval track; a straight track for sprints and hurdles; runways and landing areas for jumping events.
 In addition, a circle and landing sector for the Shot Put should be provided, whether permanently or temporarily.
 All the facilities should conform to the specifications in the IAAF Track and Field Facilities Manual. - 3.
-All the tracks, runways or take-off surface areas shall be covered with a synthetic material that should preferably be able to accept 6mm spikes in running shoes.

-Alternative thicknesses may be provided by the stadium management, who will notify athletes of the permissible length of spikes.
-(See Rule 143.4).

-Indoor Track and Field competitions under Rules 1.1(a), (b), (c), and (f) should be held only on facilities that hold an IAAF Indoor Athletics Facility Certificate.
-It is recommended that, when such facilities are available, competitions under Rules 1.1(d), (e), (g), (h), (i) and (j) should also be held on these facilities.

-4. The foundation on which the synthetic surface of the tracks, runways and take-off areas is laid shall be either solid e.g. concrete or, if of suspended construction (such as wooden boards or plywood sheets mounted on joists), without any special sprung sections and, as far as technically possible, each runway shall have a uniform resilience throughout.
+All the tracks, runways or take-off surface areas shall be covered with a synthetic material that should preferably be able to accept 6mm spikes in running shoes. - Alternative thicknesses may be provided by the stadium management, who will notify athletes of the permissible length of spikes.
+(See Rule 143.4). - Indoor Track and Field competitions under Rules 1.1(a), (b), (c), and (f) should be held only on facilities that hold an IAAF Indoor Athletics Facility Certificate.
+It is recommended that, when such facilities are available, competitions under Rules 1.1(d), (e), (g), (h), (i) and (j) should also be held on these facilities. - 4.
+The foundation on which the synthetic surface of the tracks, runways and take-off areas is laid shall be either solid e.g. concrete or, if of suspended construction (such as wooden boards or plywood sheets mounted on joists), without any special sprung sections and, as far as technically possible, each runway shall have a uniform resilience throughout.
 This shall be checked, for the take-off area for the jumps, before each competition.

 Note (i): A "sprung section" is any deliberately engineered or constructed section designed to give extra assistance to an athlete.
-Note (ii): The IAAF Track and Field Facilities Manual, which is

-Note (II): The TAAF Track and Fleid Facilities Manual, which is available from the IAAF Office, or may be downloaded from the IAAF website, contains more detailed and defined specifications for planning and construction of indoor stadia including diagrams for track measurement and marking.
+Note (ii): The IAAF Track and Field Facilities Manual, which is available from the IAAF Office, or may be downloaded from the IAAF website, contains more detailed and defined specifications for planning and construction of indoor stadia including diagrams for track measurement and marking.